Cohomological Calibration and Curvature Constraints on Product Manifolds: A Topological Lower Bound: Mixed Rank of a Degree- 3 Class

 \begin{definition}[Mixed tensor rank] Let \([\omega]\in H^3(M;\mathbb{R})\).
 Denote by \(\pi_{2,1}([\omega])\in H^2(M_1)\otimes H^1(M_2)\) and \(\pi_{1,2}([\omega])\in H^1(M_1)\otimes H^2(M_2)\) its mixed K\"unneth projections.
 Define

 and analogously \(r_{1,2}\) for \(\pi_{1,2}([\omega])\).
 The mixed rank is

 \end{definition}

 For degree \(3\), the tensor rank in each bidegree is well-defined and finite, and can be computed from any decomposition of the harmonic representative \(\omega_h\) into wedge products of harmonic forms on the factors for the product metric \(g\).
-Although \(\omega_h\) depends on \(g\), the ranks \(r_{2,1}, r_{1,2}\) are purely topological.
+Although \(\omega_h\) depends on \(g\), the ranks \(r_{2,1}, r_{1,2}\) are purely topological (indeed, the tensor rank of an element in $H^{2}(M_{1})\otimes H^{1}(M_{2})$ is defined as the minimal number of simple tensors in any decomposition, hence is invariant under change of metric within the product class).